Rotch Library Gallery – Guidelines and Information

 The Rotch Library Gallery focuses on interdisciplinary arts practices, works that push creative intellectual boundaries, and support research.
 Some topics include but are not limited to architecture, art, photography, design, urban planning, housing, community development, geography, globalization and the environment.

 The space is also a venue for curriculum-based shows and encourages student exhibits.
 It is open to the MIT community of faculty, students, and staff; including members of their immediate families and sponsored affiliates.
 Exhibitions proposed by individuals or groups not affiliated with MIT will be considered, based on availability and content.
-Potential off campus exhibitors, review the MIT Covid Visitor’s Policy.
+Potential off campus exhibitors, review the MIT building access policy for information on non-MIT visitor entry.

 The following information guides use and expectations to all users: